Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Manavgat is a large district that includes major tourism destinations such as Side.
-Annual rent growth followed a balanced trend in 2025.
-Tourism demand combined with reasonable entry prices makes the district a balanced option in terms of both rental income and appreciation.
+Manavgat is a large district that hosts major tourism destinations like Side.
+Annual rental growth followed a balanced path in 2025.
+Tourism demand combined with affordable entry prices positions the district as a balanced option in terms of both rental income and appreciation.

 📍 Kemer